 In the Eastern Tropical South Pacific (ETSP), a subsurface low-oxygen zone exists with a pronounced minimum in oxygen at ~100 to 500 m depth and is referred to as an oxygen minimum zone (OMZ) or oxygen deficient zone (ODZ).
 This ODZ is suboxic (oxygen concentrations below ~4.5-10.0 μmol kg-1; e.g. Karstensen et al., 2008; Stramma et al., 2008).
 In suboxic regions nitrate and nitrite become involved in respiration processes such as denitrification or anammox (e.g. Kalvelage et al., 2013).
 In the eastern equatorial Pacific the oxygen content has been shown to increase during El Niño events in the upper 300 to 350 m in the equatorial channel (e. g.
-Fuenzalida et al., 2009; Czeschel et al., 2012), as well as off the Peruvian coast (e.g. Helly and Levin, 2004).
-Coastal winds during El Niño events are usually upwelling-favourable, and thus could not produce the observed warming (Kessler, 2006).
-Coastal warming during El Niño is caused by downwelling Kelvin waves generated by mid-Pacific westerly wind anomalies that deepen the eastern thermocline, nutricline and oxycline and allow warming to occur, independent of the local winds (Kessler, 2006).
+Fuenzalida et al., 2009; Czeschel et al., 2012), as well as off the Peruvian coast as a result of circulation changes (Helly and Levin, 2004).
+Coastal winds during El Niño events are usually upwelling-favourable.
+Coastal warming during El Niño is caused by downwelling Kelvin waves generated by mid-Pacific westerly wind anomalies that deepen the eastern thermocline and allow warming to occur, independent of the local winds (Kessler, 2006).
 Consequently, during El Niño events the upwelled water off Peru is warmer, more oxygen replete and less nutrient rich.
-El Niño, in general, results in a depressed thermocline and thus reduced rates of macronutrient supply and primary production (Pennington et al., 2006) off Peru which also contributes to an oxygen increase on the shelf (Gutierrez et al., 2008).
+El Niño, in general, results in a depressed thermocline and thus reduced rates of macronutrient supply and primary production (Pennington et al., 2006) off Peru.
 In case of strong El Niño events when the oxygen concentration above the shelf bottom increases from about zero to >40 μmol kg-1 the sediments respond with tremendous changes of ecological state (Gutiérrez et al., 2008).
 At a time-series station at ~12°S, 77°30'W off Lima from 1996 to 2010 for temperature, salinity, density, oxygen and nutrients, the influence of El Niño - especially the strong 1997/1998 El Niño - is clearly visible with higher temperature, salinity and oxygen, and lower density, nitrite, silicate and phosphate (Graco et al., 2016).

-Here we use measurements from an RV Sonne research cruise in October 2015 (Fig. 1) from a section across the equator east of the Galapagos Islands and from 4 sections off the Peruvian shelf, to investigate changes in the upper ocean related to the strong 2015 El Niño in comparison with earlier cruises in this region.
-The aim is to unravel the progress of the transition to El Niño conditions in the eastern Pacific several months after the start of the El Niño.
+Here we use measurements from an RV Sonne research cruise in October 2015 (Fig. 1) east of the Galapagos Islands from an ADCP section from the Ecuadorian shelf to 1°N, 85°30'W, from a section across the equator and from 4 sections off the Peruvian shelf to investigate changes in the upper ocean related to the strong 2015 El Niño in comparison with earlier cruises in this region.
+The aim is to unravel the progress of the transition to El Niño conditions in the eastern Pacific several months after

+10 the start of the El Niño.

-2 Data sets and methods
+2 Data sets